-Healthier habits may be what most people with headaches need, not high tech tests.
+Want to know how to get rid of your headaches?
+Healthier lifestyle habits may be what most people with headaches need, not high-tech tests.

 There’s one health problem almost everyone has experienced at some time or another — having a headache.
 If you’re lucky, you don’t have a headache often and, when you do, a few aspirin or other over-the-counter pain relievers take care of it.
 But for millions of people, headaches can be chronic and even life disrupting.